 Durga Puja is celebrated in two different ways in Odisha.
-In Shakti pithas, the Durga Puja is observed with proper rituals for 10 to 16 days known as Sodasa Upachara, which starts from 7 days earlier to Mahalaya called as Mulastami and ends on Dussehra.
+In Shakti pithas, the Durga Puja is observed with proper rituals for 10 to 16 days known as Sodasa Upachara, which starts 7 days earlier to Mahalaya called Mulastami and ends on Dussehra.
 Goddess Durga is also worshipped by devotees in different pandals across the state.
-The pandals are decorated with beautiful decorative.
+The pandals are decorated with beautiful decorations.

 Decked with exquisite pandals and beautiful light decorations, the Millennium City of Cuttack is all set to host the grandest festival of the season – Durga Puja.

 While artisans are busy completing the welcome arches, decorators have decked up every corner of the city with impressive lighting arrangements, thereby adding sparkle to the festivity.
 Organisers have spent a huge amount of money on innovative light works using LED lights.

 The festival of Durga Puja starts with Mahalaya, the first phase of the waxing moon in Aswin.
-Thousands offer prayers to their ancestors at the city’s river banks or secred ponds, a ritual called Tarpana.
+Thousands offer prayers to their ancestors at the city’s river banks or sacred ponds, a ritual called Tarpana.
 The inauguration of the Goddess idol starts on Mahashasthi.
-The main puja is for three days – Mahasaptami, Mahaastami, Mahanavami.
+The main puja is for three days – Mahasaptami, Mahaastami, and Mahanavami.
 The puja rituals are long and very detailed and complicated.
-Three days of Mantras and Shlokas and Arati and offerings – needs an expert priest to do this kind of Puja.
+Three days of Mantras and Shlokas and Arati and offerings – need an expert priest to do this kind of Puja.
 Because of this, the number of Pujas privately conducted by families has lessened and Durga Puja has emerged as a community festival.

-Larger than life figures of Ravana, and other demons, are burnt on cold dark nights, with fireworks lighting up the sky, known as Ravan Podi on the day of Vijaya Dasami.
-Ravan Podi was started in the late 1980s by the Sahid Nagar Durga Puja Committee, and since when, more than 30 ravana podi have been organised by different puja pendals in Bhubaneswar and Cuttack.
+Larger-than-life figures of Ravana, and other demons, are burnt on cold dark nights, with fireworks lighting up the sky, known as Ravan Podi on the day of Vijaya Dasami.
+Ravan Podi was started in the late 1980s by the Sahid Nagar Durga Puja Committee, and since then, more than 30 Ravana podi have been organised by different puja pandals in Bhubaneswar and Cuttack.

-The largest Pujas held in Odisha’s Bhubaneswar, Cuttack, Balasore, Sambalpur and Rourkela cities.
+The largest Pujas are held in Odisha’s Bhubaneswar, Cuttack, Balasore, Sambalpur, and Rourkela cities.